skbormann/stata-tools/sgpv/README.md

 ### plotsgpv

 ### sgpower
-* Works only on one interval and one true value at the moment;
+* Works only on one interval and one true value at the moment.
-* The standard error has to be a number and cannot be an expression like in the R-code
+* The standard error has to be a number and cannot be an expression like in the R-code.
 * Not possible to plot directly the power function yet, an example how to plot the power function is located in the file sgpower_plot_example.do
 * The displayed results could be labeled better and explain more but for now they are the same as in the original R-code.

 ### sgpv
 #### Internal changes (Mostly re-organising the code for shorter and easier maintained code):
 * Shorten parts of the code by using the cond()-function instead if ... else if ... constructs.
-* Change input type of options nulllo and nullhi from 'real' to 'string' to allow the same flexibility like the other commands -> allow a different null-hypothesis for each coefficient -> requires changes for the fdrisk option-parsing/generation & additional checks to avoid non-sensical input.
 * Write a certification script which checks all possible errors (help cscript)
-* change the help file generation from makehlp to markdoc for more control over the layout of the help files -> currently requires a lot of manual tuning to get desired results.

 #### External changes (Mostly more features):
-* Add support for multiple null-hypotheses -> allow a different null-hypothesis for each coefficient
 * Consider dropping the default value for the null-hypothesis and require an explicit setting to the null-hypothesis
 * Make error messages more descriptive and give hints how to resolve the problems. (somewhat done hopefully)
 * support for more commands which do not report their results in a matrix named "r(table)".
-(Which would be the relevant commands?)
-* Make matrix parsing more flexible and rely on the names of the rows for identifiying the necessary numbers; allow calculations for more than one stored estimate
+* Make matrix parsing more flexible and rely on the names of the rows for identifiying the necessary numbers
-* Return more infos (Which infos are needed for further processing?)
+* Return more infos which might be needed for further processing.
 * Allow plotting of the resulting SGPVs against the normal p-values directly after the calculations -> use user-provided command plotmatrix instead?
-* improve the speed of fdrisk.ado -> the integration part takes too long. -> switch over to Mata integration functions provided by moremata-package
+* Improve the speed of fdrisk.ado -> the integration part takes too long. -> switch over to Mata integration functions provided by moremata-package
-* add an immidiate version of sgpvalue similar like ttesti-command; allow two sample t-test equivalent -> currently the required numbers need be calculated or extracted from these commands.
+* Add an immidiate version of sgpvalue similar like ttesti-command; allow two sample t-test equivalent -> currently the required numbers need be calculated or extracted from these commands.

 ### sgpvalue
 * At some point rewrite the code to use only Mata for a more compact code -> currently three different versions of the same algorithm are used.
-* Some input error checks are still missing